 Copyright infringement: when people are stealing your work

 But what if you’re the maker of this image?
-I can imagine you feel helpless and don’t know what to do.
-But you can do a lot and you’re fully in your right to do so.
+When someone steals your work, you might feel helpless and don’t know what to do.
+But actually, you can do something and you’re fully in your right to do so.

-Unfortunately, it has happened to me often and in the first few years of my career I didn’t know how to respond.
-When I came in contact with my legal advisor she ensured me I was in my full right when someone used one of my works without asking or crediting me.
+As an illustrator it has happened, and still happens, to me often.
+In the first few years of my career I didn’t know how to respond.
+When I came in contact with my legal advisor she ensured me I was in my full right when someone used my work without asking or crediting me.

-When it happened again, I was fed up with it an decided to legal action.
+Then, it happened again, and I was fed up with it an decided to legal action.

 Because this can be quite intimidating, I wrote down how it works.